FAQs: Creating Your Retirement Income Plan

 - Market volatility: Market volatility will always be a concern.
-A severe market downturn just before retirement or at the start of your retirement could have a significant impact on your ability to generate adequate income throughout your many years of retirement.
+A severe market downturn just before retirement or at the start of your retirement could have a significant effect on your ability to generate adequate income throughout many years of retirement.

 - Longevity: Ensuring your assets last throughout retirement requires careful planning.
 Consider how the other challenges may affect your income over time.
-A Financial Advisor can help you develop a retirement income plan which helps protect against the risks to your retirement savings.
+A financial advisor can help you develop a retirement income plan that helps protect against the risks to your retirement savings.